timothylidede/EasyLeave/README.md

 * MySQL

-# What I Learned
+# Things Learned

-This was my first interaction with Java FX using SceneBuilder, that was pretty cool :)
+First interaction with Java FX using SceneBuilder, that was pretty cool :)

 * Java FX components
 * SceneBuilder Tools